In a World Like This: Commercial performance

-In a World Like This was first released in Japan on July 24, 2013 where it debuted and peaked at number one with 40,000 copies in its first week.
+In a World Like This was first released in Japan on July 24, 2013, and it debuted and peaked at number one with 40,000 copies in its first week.
 It became the best-selling western album of that week.
-However, the album stood as a far cry from their previous release This Is Us, which debuted at No.2 with 98,000 copies sold.
+However, the album stood as a far cry from their previous release, This Is Us, which debuted at No.2 with 98,000 copies sold.

 On July 30, 2013, the album was released in the United States, it debuted and peaked at number five on the US Billboard 200 the week of August 17, 2013, selling 48,000 copies in its first week.
 The album, which was the first to be independently released by the group, was their highest-charting set since 2005's Never Gone debuted and peaked at number three.
-The album also peaked at number 3 on the Independent Albums Chart and #7 on the Digital Albums Chart.
+The album peaked at number 3 on the Independent Albums Chart and #7 on the Digital Albums Chart.

-The album was subsequently released in most other countries in August 2013 and reached number one in the Netherlands, Switzerland, Taiwan, and Japan International Chart.
-It entered the top 5 in the U.S, Japan, Canada, Germany, and Spain, and the top 10 in Austria and Norway.
-In Canada, it is their 9th consecutive album that peaked at Top 3.
-In December 2013, it was released in China where it peaked at number three.
+The album was released in most other countries in August 2013 and reached number one in the Netherlands, Switzerland, Taiwan, and Japan International Chart.
+It entered the top five in the U.S., Japan, Canada, Germany, and Spain and the top 10 in Austria and Norway.
+In Canada, it is their ninth consecutive album to peak at number three.
+In December 2013, it was released in China, where it peaked at number three.

 In March 2014, it was released in France and entered French SNEP Albums Chart at number 144.

 Track listing

-The official track listing was posted on the group's official site on June 17, 2013.
+The official track listing was posted on the group's site on June 17, 2013.